 Not many teams beat India in a Test series in India.
 Today South Africa took a giant step towards becoming the first side to do so for 13 years with victory in the first Test in Mumbai.
 It was a tense, low-scoring affair, and looked to be going India's way when they took a first-innings lead of 49.
 But Hansie Cronje dismissed Sachin Tendulkar for the fifth and final time - only Glenn McGrath Jason Gillespie and Muttiah Muralitharan have dismissed him more often in Tests, six times each - as India collapsed to 113.
 Chasing 163, South Africa were rocking at 128 for 6 when Mark Boucher seized the day: with Jacques Kallis a rock-solid anchor, Boucher whacked six boundaries in a 32-ball 27.

-Matthew Prior, born in Johannesburg on this day, became the first England wicketkeeper to score a century on debut in the drawn Test against West Indies at Lord's in 2007.
+Matt Prior, born in Johannesburg on this day, became the first England wicketkeeper to score a century on debut, in the drawn Test against West Indies at Lord's in 2007.
 Poor form after the series meant he was fighting for his spot with his old Sussex rival Tim Ambrose, but Prior returned and played a big role in England's Ashes triumph in 2009, providing momentum-shifting cameos at No. 6, and pulling off a series of impressive catches and stumpings.
 He bettered that effort on the subsequent tour of Australia in 2010-11, claiming 23 catches in the series, and went on to make 271 runs at 67.75 during England's 4-0 home triumph against India the following summer.
 His most memorable efforts came on the tour of New Zealand in 2013, especially when he saved the final Test in Auckland, and the series, with a defiant, four-and-a-half hour 110.
 But back-to-back Ashes tours treated him unkindly, bringing a marked slump in his form as his keeping standards and he made only one fifty in eight Tests.

 1851 Mordecai Sherwin (England)